NaveedHossain2026/CST8917-Assignment2/README.md

 The Logic App was built in the **visual designer**.
 It receives the message, parses it, calls the validation function, and then decides what to do based on the expense amount.

-## Manager Approval

-For manager approval, I used an **HTTP Webhook**.
-It pauses the workflow and creates a callback link.
-A second function sends the manager approve/reject links, and clicking one resumes the workflow.

-I chose this instead of polling or Microsoft's approval connector because it responds immediately and isn't tied to a specific email provider.

-## Challenges

-This version was more difficult to build.
-I ran into:

-- Bicep errors
-- Function routing issues
-- Connection-linking problems
-- A final chunked-upload error when calling the validation function

-I found that using the **visual designer** worked much better than manually editing the JSON.

-The full workflow was built and saved, but I couldn't resolve the final chunked-upload error in the time available.
-The manager-approval function was tested separately and works correctly.